Kesgrave Hall: Ryes School (2004–2007)

-Milsoms Restaurant and Hotel (2007-present)
+Milsoms Restaurant and Hotel (2007–present)

-Hills Building Group and the Milsom Hotel Group bought the building in autumn 2007, and the East Anglian Daily Times reported on 16 October 2007 that Milsom was investing 4 million GBP in a new "restaurant with rooms" called Milsoms at Kesgrave Hall, along similar lines to the milsoms establishment in Dedham, Essex.
+Hills Building Group and the Milsom Hotel Group bought the building in autumn 2007, and the East Anglian Daily Times reported on 16 October 2007 that Milsom was investing 4 million GBP in a new "restaurant with rooms" called Milsoms at Kesgrave Hall, along similar lines to the Milsom's establishment in Dedham, Essex.
 Among the favourable conditions was the location between Ipswich and the picturesque riverside town of Woodbridge, Suffolk.

 On 28 November 2007, the East Anglian Daily Times reported that Milsom's had received planning permission from Suffolk Coastal District Council for their change of use and for their alterations.
 The new restaurant and hotel, 'Milsoms at Kesgrave Hall', opened in April 2008.
 In the first phase of works the hotel had 15 rooms, sports hall and a 100-seater restaurant.
 The second stage included the construction of eight extra rooms, both in the main Hall and in the outbuildings, and two further meeting rooms and they were opened in July 2009.